• Home

 Instructions

 • Put the pretzels in the water bath.
 Gently lower each pretzel into the boiling water, 2 or 3 at a time, and cook for 20 to 30 seconds.
 Remove the pretzels with a large slotted spoon or spatula, gently shaking off any excess water, then place the pretzels on the baking sheets.
-Mix the egg yolk with a little water to think in a small bowl.
+Mix the egg yolk with a little water in a small bowl.
 With a pastry brush, lightly brush the egg yolk on top of the pretzels, then sprinkle with the pretzel or coarse salt.

 • Make the honey mustard dip.
 In a small bowl, mix together the mayonnaise, honey, and mustard, and serve alongside the pretzels.